logicfish/disdroid-cache/content/2023-11-19-young-family-usurped-by-antisemite-at-kirklees-council.md.md

 > Barrister Susannah Proctor, for Amini, said he was also frightened at the prospect of going to prison and had expressed genuine remorse.
 > She added he had played a lesser role and was not the prime mover.

+## Prime minister Rishi Sunak declares Kirklees Council "not fit for purpose"

+> I share my hon.
+Friend’s disappointment with the Labour-run council in Kirklees.
+Just this week we saw a Labour councillor suspended for antisemitism.
+As he said, it has also closed Dewsbury sports centre and is proposing to increase car parking charges, punishing local businesses and shoppers in the run-up to Christmas.
+Clearly, the council is no longer fit for purpose.
+Local residents deserve better.

 ### [Their replacement has now been suspended from Labour for antisemitism](https://www.bbc.co.uk/news/uk-england-leeds-67412822)